code-423n4/2024-03-saltyio-mitigation/README.md

 | https://github.com/othernet-global/salty-io/commit/8e3231d3f444e9851881d642d6dd03021fade5ed | M-30 | The stablecoin framework has been removed: /stablecoin, /price_feed, WBTC/WETH collateral, PriceAggregator, price feeds and USDS.|
 | https://github.com/othernet-global/salty-io/commit/5766592880737a5e682bb694a3a79e12926d48a5 | M-31 | ManagedWallet has been removed. |

-## Out of Scope

-Please list any High and Medium issues that were judged as valid but you have chosen not to fix. \
-M-10 \
-M-17 \
-M-23 \
-M-24

 ## Additional scope to be reviewed

 ### Individual PRs